SeanZhao1201/BOAT2-Cluster-and-Factor/README.md

 ## Project Structure

-This project has been restructured to use a modular approach with separate R scripts for different analyses:
+This project uses a modular approach with separate R scripts for different analyses:

 ```
 BOAT2-Cluster-and-Factor/